-The following table sets forth information with respect to each of the five management nominees for director, including the number of common shares of the Corporation beneficially owned or over which control or direction is exercised, directly or indirectly, by each such nominee, as at the Record Date.
+The following table sets forth information with respect to each of the four management nominees for director, including the number of common shares of the Corporation beneficially owned or over which control or direction is exercised, directly or indirectly, by each such nominee, as at the Record Date.
 The information as to common shares beneficially owned or controlled or directed, directly or indirectly, not being within the knowledge of the Corporation, has been furnished by the respective nominees individually or obtained from the System for Electronic Disclosure by Insiders ("SEDI").

 Name and Province or State of Residence of Nominee Director Since Other Positions and Offices Presently Held With Corporation Principal Occupation Cipher Common Shares Harold Wolkin (1) Ontario, Canada August 9, 2016 Retired.
-Former Managing Director of BMO Capital Markets, Former Vice President and Head of Investment Banking of Dundee Capital Markets 327,576 Christian Godin (2) Quebec, Canada August 9, 2016 President and Portfolio Manager, Inovestor Asset Management Inc. 108,964 Arthur M. Deboeck Gurabo, Puerto Rico May 11, 2017 Vice-President and General Manager of Galephar Pharmaceutical Research, Inc. 249,040 Craig Mull Ontario, Canada March 26, 2019 Interim Chief Executive Officer Managing Director of 1207407 Ontario Limited and founder and Chief Executive Officer of Typhoon Group Ltd. 457,084 (3) Cathy Steiner (4) Ontario, Canada October 8, 2020 Principal and Healthcare Lead, Origin Merchant Partners 2,500
+Former Managing Director of BMO Capital Markets, Former Executive Vice-President and Head of Investment Banking of Dundee Capital Markets 351,378 Craig Mull Ontario, Canada March 26, 2019 Interim Chief Executive Officer Managing Director of 1207407 Ontario Limited and founder and Chief Executive Officer of Typhon Group Ltd. 10,285,285 (2) Douglas Deeth (3) Ontario, Canada Nominee Founding Partner of law firm Deeth Williams Wall LLP Nil Hubert Walinski (4) Ontario, Canada Nominee Chief Scientific Officer, AIC Global Holdings Nil

-- (1) Mr. Wolkin is Chair of the Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee. - (2) Mr. Godin is Chair of the Compensation Committee and a member of the Nominating and Governance Committee and the Audit Committee. - (3) Mr. C. Mull is the managing director of 1207407 Ontario Limited, which owns 9,438,050 common shares.
-Dr. Mull is the owner of this entity - (4) Ms. Steiner is a member of the Audit Committee and the Chair of the Nominating and Governance Committee.
+(1) Mr. Wolkin is Chair of the Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee.

+(2) Mr. C. Mull is the President and sole shareholder of 1207407 Ontario Limited, which owns 9,566,150 common shares.

+(3) Proposed member of the Audit Committee and Chair of the Compensation Committee.

+(4) Proposed member of the Audit Committee and Chair of the Nominating and Governance Committee.